Fact Checked

 We also recommend you take a couple of days off to get all the rest you need.
 This way, your recovery will be faster, and you will feel better throughout the process.

-Being surrounded by friends and family can have a very positive impact on your recovery.
+Surrounding yourself with friends and family can have a very positive impact on your recovery.
 Simply having someone to listen will help lessen the mental toll of withdrawal, and their presence alone can make a significant difference during these challenging times.

 1. Take Smaller Doses